IBM-Bluemix-Docs/simulated-instrument-analytics/examples.md

 ### Computing historical analytics for one or more instruments
 <!--Postman example name is "historical multiple instrument pricing" -->

 You can submit a request to the service to compute historical analytics for one or more instruments and multiple analytics by issuing a POST request.
-To use this example to test the service, replace `api-key`, specify one or more instrument identifiers, and specify the `valuation-date` (in YYYY-MM-DD format) in the POST request.
+To use this example to test the service, replace `api-key` and `instance-id`, specify one or more instrument identifiers, and specify the `valuation-date` (in YYYY-MM-DD format) in the POST request.

 ```
-curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "X-ibm-api-key: <api-key>" -H "Content-Type:application/json"  -d { "id-list": [{ "id": "IBM", "type":"ric" }, { "id": "US59022CAJ27", "type":"isin" }], "valuation-date" : "2018-10-10"}'
+curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "Authorization-api-key: <api-key>" -H "Authorization-instance-id:<uuid>" -H "Content-Type:application/json"  -d { "id-list": [{ "id": "IBM", "type":"ric" }, { "id": "US59022CAJ27", "type":"isin" }], "valuation-date" : "2018-10-10"}'
 ```
 {:codeblock}